norswap/autumn/doc/B4-custom-parsers.md

 1. The parser may be shared between multiple parses, which shouldn't affect each other.
 2. The parser may be backtracked over, in which case the changes it induced should be undone.
-This is done something that cannot be guarded against locally!
+This is something that cannot be guarded against locally!

 (If these two criteria don't apply, maybe it is safe for you to modify the parser.
 Exercise extreme caution!)